 Snacking & Snack Ideas

 Children up to 10 years need to eat every four to six hours (maybe more) to ensure they have enough energy.
 Keep in mind, however, that grazing all day isn’t ideal due to the continual exposure of the teeth to food.
-Your child should eat regularly and include two to three snacks a day.
-Snacks are vital to reduce hunger, maintain energy and provide nutrients.
-In fact, many children (particularly those in childcare) get around 50% of their nutrient requirements in meals and snacks prior to the evening meal.
+Your child should eat regular meals which include two to three snacks a day.
+Snacks are vital to reduce hunger, support ideal growth, maintain energy and provide nutrients.
+In fact, many children (particularly those in childcare) get around 50% of their nutrient requirements in meals and snacks before the evening meal.

 The following ideas are provided in order to assist you in meeting one of the most important dietary guidelines – VARIETY.
 Some are for home while others can be used for lunchboxes and bags.

 Personally, I like to offer both fruit and something more sustaining at every snack – for example fruit and yoghurt, fruit and crackers, fruit and cheese.
 Snacks may include:

 - Fruit sticks 1-2 a day (from health food section with 100% fruit only).